elliott-huge/elliott-huge/README.md

 ### Hi, and welcome to my GitHub account.

-I'm a Computer Scientist who advocates for end-users wherever I can!
+I'm a Computer Scientist who advocates for end-users wherever I can! :rocket:

-My most recent personal project can be found [here](https://github.com/elliott-huge/ChangeCalculator) :rocket: